 BB reduces repo auctions to one day a week

-The Bangladesh Bank (BB) has further reduced the repo auctions for banks to one day a week for implementation of the monetary policy.
+The Bangladesh Bank has further reduced the number of its repo auctions for banks to one day per week in a bid to improve the implementation of the monetary policy.

-The new measure will be effective from November 1 this year, the central bank said in a circular today.
+The new measure will come into effect from November 1, the central bank said in a circular issued yesterday.

-The BB from the beginning of July this year cut the days of auctions of repo–a window by which banks borrow funds from the central bank–to two days a week from the previous daily basis, as part of a condition of the $4.7 billion loans by the International Monetary Fund (IMF).
+The Bangladesh Bank had cut the number of its repo auctions to two days a week from the previously daily basis to meet a condition for a $4.7 billion loan from the International Monetary Fund.

-Husne Ara Shikha, executive director and spokesperson of the BB, said the repo auctions have been reduced for better implementation of the monetary policy.
+Husne Ara Shikha, executive director and spokesperson of the central bank, said the repo auctions have been reduced for better implementation of the monetary policy.

-The BB said it will lend to the banks against instruments for seven days, 14 days and 28 days tenure.
+As per the decision, the Bangladesh Bank will now lend to banks against government securities for tenures of seven days, 14 days and 28 days.

-Under repo auction, banks borrow from the central bank against the government securities with the condition that they would buy the securities back at a specific date, usually for a higher price, to get funds and meet their liquidity requirements.
+Under the repo auction, banks can borrow from the central bank against government securities with the condition that they will buy the instruments back at a specific date, usually for higher prices.
+By doing so, the banks can avail funds and meet their liquidity requirements.

 Comments